commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 | $83  | RUN                    | same as on C65                     |
 | $84  | HELP                   | same as on C65                     |
 | $8F  | disable ISO mode       |                                    |

-Some of these codes are also supported on the C128 or the C65.

 ### Keyboard Layouts